kwyoung11/kyoung.codes/content/blog/image-optimization-with-react-and-next-js.md

   ],
   nextConfig
 );
 ```

 Finally, replace all of your <img> tags with <Picture> tags, and you're all set!

-Note: If you have a large number of images, this will significantly increase you're first build time after making the change.
+Note: If you have a large number of images, this will significantly increase your first build time after making the change.
+However, subsequent builds will used the already cached version of the images and should be much quicker.